 Fortunately, there’s an entire field of law devoted exclusively to the creation, review, and resolution of contracts and contract-related disputes.
 My name is Maxwell Livingston, and I perform these and similar services on behalf of businesses, corporations, employers, employees, landlords, tenants, and everyday individuals.

-In other words, regardless of who you are, what kind of contract concern you may have, or where you are in southeast Wisconsin, at Law Offices of Maxwell Charles Livingston, I’m prepared to offer the legal guidance you need.
+In other words, regardless of who you are, what kind of contract concern you may have, or where you are in southeast Wisconsin, I’m prepared to offer the legal guidance you need.

 Contract Drafting And Review

 Before you sign a contract or ask someone else to sign a contract of your own creation, it’s important that you allow an experienced set of eyes to review the document.
 A seasoned contract attorney will take the time to get familiar with your goals and ensure that each contract you draft or sign works in favor of those goals.
 In my practice, I have drafted and reviewed a wide variety of contracts and legal documents, including the following:

 - Confidentiality agreements